codinghare5/astro-static-site/src/pages/posts/covid-employment.md

 some companies, be a good time to review policies and processes, look at where the skills gaps are, and plan how to benefit from the potential gains of employing people with autism and other forms of neurodiversity.

-**If you would like to have a chat about how embracing autism might be able to benefit your business, get in touch with me at <j.blacow@aspiedent.com> or on 07717 404846.**